DFKI-NLP/vLLM-Starter/README.md

 ## Offline use

-Please see the method `load_model` in the `other/utils` folder.
-This method helps you in loading Hugging Face models and storing them to your specified directory.

 ### Simple example
-A very simple example of how to use vLLM in offline mode can be found in the file `offline_simpleInference.py`.
+A simple example demonstrating how to use vLLM in offline mode can be found in the file `offline_simpleInference.py`.
 This script loads a model and generates text based on a prompt.
 <details>
     <summary>Example</summary>